inigoherrero05/comm4190_F25_Final_Project/Milestone5_(Workflow)/README.md

-This folder contains the overall HeyRoommate application workflow (workflow.md) as well as implementation and testing of our workflow.
+This folder contains the overall HeyRoommate application workflow (workflow.md), a specific scenario workflow (situation_workflow.md), and implementation and testing of our workflow through two different scenarios.